geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Selection SPD|PD|symmetric|none ]

 **Documentation:** This parameters allows for the stabilization of the preconditioner.
 If one derives the Newton method without any modifications, the matrix created for the preconditioning is not necessarily Symmetric Positive Definite.
 This is problematic (see \cite{FBTGS19}).
-When `none' is chosen, the preconditioner is not stabilized.
-The `symmetric' parameters symmetrizes the matrix, and `PD' makes the matrix Positive Definite. `SPD' is the full stabilization, where the matrix is guaranteed Symmetric Positive Definite.
+When &lsquo;none&rsquo; is chosen, the preconditioner is not stabilized.
+The &lsquo;symmetric&rsquo; parameters symmetrizes the matrix, and &lsquo;PD&rsquo; makes the matrix Positive Definite. &lsquo;SPD&rsquo; is the full stabilization, where the matrix is guaranteed Symmetric Positive Definite.

 (parameters:Solver_20parameters/Newton_20solver_20parameters/Stabilization_20velocity_20block)=
 ### __Parameter name:__ Stabilization velocity block